goodloop/autoware_auto_mirror/docs/contributors_guide/ide-specific-configuration.md

 There are some [Path Variables](https://www.jetbrains.com/help/clion/absolute-path-variables.html) in CLion that make it easy to shorten some paths in certain places.

 Here `$ContentRoot$` will be used to point to the project root which is `~/projects/AutowareAuto`.

+In order for `$ContentRoot$` to work, make sure the
+@ref configuration-change-project-root "project root is changed" to `AutowareAuto` folder.

+And either:
+- A file in the Project pane that belongs to the project must be selected.
+- A file that belongs to the project must be opened and active.

+When actively working on a project, these conditions will mostly be satisfied without an extra effort.

 To be able to run and/or debug this file with CLion, do the following:

-1. Call Run | Edit Configurations from the menu or Click `Add Configuration...` from top right near build buttons.
+-# Call Run | Edit Configurations from the menu or Click `Add Configuration...` from top right near build buttons.
-   @image html images/ide-configuration-clion-run-configuration-empty.png "Empty Run/Debug Configurations" width=90%

-2. Click on the plus button on top-left and pick `Custom Build Application`
+-# Click on the plus button on top-left and pick `Custom Build Application`
+   @image html images/ide-configuration-clion-02-run-configuration-empty.png "Empty Custom Build Configuration" width=50%

+-# In the `Before Launch` list, press the minus button to remove the `Build` from the list.
-   @image html images/ide-configuration-clion-run-configuration-custom-build-application.png "Custom Build Application" width=90%
+   @image html images/ide-configuration-clion-03-run-configuration-custom-build-application.png "Custom Build Application" width=50%

-3. Click `Configure Custom Build Targets`
+-# Click `Configure Custom Build Targets`
-   @image html images/ide-configuration-clion-custom-build-targets.png "Custom Build Targets" width=90%

-4. Click the plus button from top-left to add a custom build target.
+-# Click the plus button from top-left to add a custom build target.
+   @image html images/ide-configuration-clion-04-custom-build-targets.png "Custom Build Targets" width=50%

    Leave the rest as they are, as this is a dummy target.
 And click OK.
+   @image html images/ide-configuration-clion-05-custom-build-targets-done.png "Custom Build Targets Done" width=50%

-5. In the `Custom Build Application` screen select the `Custom Build Target` for `Target:` that you have generated.
+-# In the `Custom Build Application` screen select the `Custom Build Target` for `Target:` that you have generated.

-6. Executable: `$ContentRoot$/install/point_cloud_filter_transform_nodes/lib/point_cloud_filter_transform_nodes/point_cloud_filter_transform_node_exe`
+-# Executable: `$ContentRoot$/install/point_cloud_filter_transform_nodes/lib/point_cloud_filter_transform_nodes/point_cloud_filter_transform_node_exe`

-7. Program Arguments: `--ros-args -r __ns:=/lidar_front --params-file $ContentRoot$/src/perception/filters/point_cloud_filter_transform_nodes/param/vlp16_sim_lexus_filter_transform.param.yaml -r __node:=filter_transform_vlp16_front -r points_in:=/lidar_front/points_raw`
+-# Program Arguments: `--ros-args -r __ns:=/lidar_front --params-file $ContentRoot$/src/perception/filters/point_cloud_filter_transform_nodes/param/vlp16_sim_lexus_filter_transform.param.yaml -r __node:=filter_transform_vlp16_front -r points_in:=/lidar_front/points_raw`

-8. (optional) Working Directory: `$ContentRoot$/install/`
+-# (optional) Working Directory: `$ContentRoot$/install/`

-9. Environment Variables: `source /home/mfc/projects/AutowareAuto/install/setup.bash` (Absolute path is required here)
+-# Environment Variables: `source /home/mfc/projects/AutowareAuto/install/setup.bash` (Absolute path is required here)

-10. In the `Before Launch` list, press the minus button to remove the `Build` from the list.

 In the end it should look like this:

-@image html images/ide-configuration-clion-run-configuration-done.png "Run/Debug Configurations Done" width=90%
+@image html images/ide-configuration-clion-06-run-configuration-done.png "Run/Debug Configurations Done" width=90%

 After clicking OK, it should now be possible to click the Triangle or the Bug button to run or debug the application :)